 Microsoft announced the launch of SharePoint Spaces at SharePoint North America, and we were front and center for the big reveal and demo!
-The only way to describe my feelings in the moment is, “The future is now!”
+The only way to describe my feelings at the moment is, “The future is now!”

 Three Words: “The Lawnmower Man”

-Basically, the story focuses on a doctor (played by Pierce Brosnan) who uses a combination of medication and virtual reality computer simulation to augment the intelligence of his lawn guy.
+The story focuses on a doctor (played by Pierce Brosnan) who uses a combination of medication and virtual reality computer simulation to augment the intelligence of his lawn guy.
 Then–*spoiler alert*–it all ends horribly!
 This movie was released in 1992; 10 years post the original “Tron” and two years post the original “Total Recall” so it wasn’t our first introduction to Virtual Reality.
 The thing that “Lawnmower Man” did was make the idea of virtual reality feel like a real possibility.
 After watching that movie, it seemed completely feasible that, one day, we would use virtual reality to educate, train and entertain ourselves.

-22 years later, Las Vegas Nevada and Microsoft announces the release of SharePoint Spaces…
+22 years later, Las Vegas Nevada, and Microsoft announces the release of SharePoint Spaces…

 …and all I can do is think of the following quote (from Lawnmower Man, 1992):